Kamiumi: Land of Yomi

-Izanagi, shocked, decided to return home, but Izanami was embarrassed by his appearance and commanded the Yomotsu-shikome (黄泉 丑女, lit. "horrible women from the world of darkness") to chase Izanagi.
-In his flight, he took the head-dress from his head, and threw it to the ground where it turned into a bunch of grapes.
-The Yomotsushikome started to eat them but kept chasing the fleeing Izanagi.
-So he broke the tine of the comb that he wore in his right bun, and as he threw it to the ground it became bamboo shoots, prompting the Yomotsushikome to eat them and enabling Izanagi to flee.
+Izanagi, afraid, wanted to return home, but Izanami was embarrassed by his appearance and commanded the Yomotsu Shikome (黄泉丑女) to chase Izanagi.
+In his escape, he took his headband, and threw it to the ground, where it turned into a grape cluster.
+The Yomotsu Shikome started to eat them, but kept chasing the fleeing Izanagi.
+So he broke the tine of the comb that he wore in his right bun, and as he threw it to the ground, it became bamboo shoots, prompting the Yomotsu Shikome to eat them, and enabling Izanagi to flee.

-However, Izanami decided to release the eight gods of thunder and 1,500 warriors from Yomi to continue the pursuit.
-Izanagi drew and brandished his Totsuka-no-Tsurugi sword to continue his flight.
-As they pursued him, Izanagi reached the Yomotsu-hirasaka (黄泉比良坂), the slope that descends from the land of the living to Yomi.
-He took three peaches from a tree that had grown in that place and threw them at his pursuers so that they fled.
+However, Izanami released the eight kami of thunder and 1500 warriors from Yomi to continue the pursuit.
+Izanagi drew out his Totsuka no Tsurugi and brandished it behind himself to continue the escape.
+As they pursued him, Izanagi reached Yomotsu Hirasaka (黄泉比良坂), the border between Yomi and Ashihara no Nakatsukuni (葦原中国).
+He took three peaches that were there and, waiting for his pursuers, attacked them with it which caused them to flee.